-The good news is that both fiberglass and vinyl windows are low maintenance options.
-Apart from the routine maintenance of cleaning your widows and resealing them as needed, both fiberglass and vinyl do not require the same upkeep as other replacement window options like wood.
+The good news is that both fiberglass and vinyl windows are low-maintenance options.
+Apart from the routine maintenance of cleaning your windows and resealing them as needed, both fiberglass and vinyl do not require the same upkeep as other replacement window options like wood.

 Neither window type needs painting or sealing to keep it intact.
 Vinyl’s color will never fade.
 However, if fiberglass is painted due to a desire for a color change, that paint may eventually chip and require touchups.
 But fiberglass that is left unpainted will not require painting.

 Fiberglass is a much friendlier material to the environment than vinyl.
 It is often made from recycled glass, whereas vinyl is a plastic composition.
 Vinyl also contains certain chemicals that can be toxic in the event of a fire.
 And the manufacturing process of vinyl typically emits harmful chemicals into the air as well.